randyrossi/bmc64/README.md

 Example 1: Custom 768x544 50.125 hz PAL Mode

-    This mode will match the timing of the original machine (for the purists).
+    This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors

     disable_overscan=1
     hdmi_timings=768 0 24 72 96 544 1 3 2 14 0 0 0 50 0 27092000 1